 Washington calculates child support using a fixed formula that is primarily based on the income of both parents.
 If one parent is not working, or is under-employed, an income amount can be imputed by the court.
 There are some variables that can affect child support, such as the amount of time a child is spending with each parent.
 It is important that support for your child be correctly calculated as it is difficult to change later, and inaccuracies, even in small amounts, can certainly accumulate to a lot over many years of payment.
 (Read More)

 Unlike Child Support, Spousal Support is not calculated by a fixed formula.
 In some instances, no spousal support is ordered, such as cases where both spouses have comparable employment and income.
-However, spousal support can be, and often is, ordered when one spouse has not employed or trained for employment.
+However, spousal support can be, and often is, ordered when one spouse has not been employed or trained for employment.
 It is particularly true when there is a long-term marriage or if there are young children in the marriage.
-Spousal support can be short-term or long-term.
+Spousal support can be short- or long-term.
 The amount is calculated on factors such as income and length or marriage.
 (Read More)

 It is vitally important to have your support rights and obligations thoroughly evaluated.